mavity/binaryen-fork/docs/rust/vision/arena-ownership.md

 ------------------------
 - `Arena` is thread-safe: allocations from multiple threads are supported concurrently.
 This is implemented by using a `Mutex` internally.
 - `BinaryenArenaAllocString` may be called concurrently from multiple threads.
 However, pointers remain valid only while the owning arena remains alive.
+ - `Arena` is thread-safe: allocations from multiple threads are supported concurrently (implemented using a `Mutex`).
+ - `BinaryenArenaAllocString` may be called concurrently from multiple threads; however, pointers remain valid only while the owning arena remains alive.

 Recommended FFI usage from C++
 ------------------------------